Raven-Yan/Zones/README.md

 To start with, users should download and run the latest 'Zones.exe' in a windows system.

 'example_experiment.rar' contains necessary data files of the example shown in the manual.
+The ‘LTA_inputfile.txt' is an important hkl file, and it contains structure information of the sample.

 'experiment_data.txt' records the double-tilt holder position of each pattern.
 'image4.tif' is the SAED pattern taken at the beginning of the experiment, and shall be determined as [113] zone by the program.